adamlugowski/expense_tracker/README.md

 ## Introduction

 This project is a Python-based application integrated with PostgreSQL that allows users to track their income and expenses.
+Users can register into database and log in to add transactions.
 Users can categorize transactions, generate reports, and analyze their spending habits.
 This project utilizes python-dotenv for managing environment variables.

 ## Features